 Photo Gallery B1: Galvanic Induced Failures

-Corrosion levels of greater than 2.5 MPY are generally necessary for galvanic activity to introduce a threat, which is why it is mostly associated with open condenser water systems.
+Corrosion activity of greater than 2.0 MPY are generally necessary for galvanic activity to introduce a threat, which is why this problem is mostly associated with open condenser water systems.
 As system-wide corrosion activity increases beyond that amount, the impact of galvanic activity accelerates greatly Blue-green deposits around the threads between a brass valve and steel pipe nipple, while showing no leaks or discolorization at the steel nipple to steel threadolet side, almost always confirms a galvanic condition and the higher probability of failure at the threads to the valve.

-Galvanic corrosion is widely misunderstood, commonly misinterpreted, and its result frequently manipulated in order to misdirect responsibility.
+Galvanic corrosion is widely misunderstood, commonly misinterpreted, and its result frequently manipulated in order to misdirect responsibility or justify pipe replacement.
 The lack of dielectric fittings to isolate dissimilar metals have been cited as the source of a system-wide 12 MPY corrosion condition when in fact it only impacts a very localized area.
 Surprisingly often, dielectric insulators installed to remedy a problem are installed incorrectly – thereby providing no benefit whatsoever.
+Photo Galleries G5 and G6 illustrate this common issue.

 Corrosion Under Insulation